Stability analysis of fluid flows using Lagrangian Perturbation Theory (LPT): application to the plane Couette flow: Conclusion

-In this paper we presented a first step in this direction.
-We have focussed on the simplest shear flow: the plane Couette flow and restricted to 2D perturbations.
-This greatly simplified the expressions (see \ref{perttheo} for details).
-In the Eulerian analysis, often enough to consider 2D perturbations thanks to Squire's theorem \cite{squire_1933}, which states that an unstable 3D eigenmode for some Reynolds number implies a unstable 2D eigenmode for a lower Reynolds number.
+Here, we presented a first step in this direction.
+We focussed on the simplest shear flow: the plane Couette flow and restricted to 2D perturbations.
+This greatly simplified the expressions.
+In the Eulerian analysis, it is often enough to consider 2D perturbations thanks to Squire's theorem \cite{squire_1933}, which states that an unstable 3D eigenmode for some Reynolds number implies a unstable 2D eigenmode for a lower Reynolds number.
 Unfortunately, Squire's theorem, which is based on the Orr-Sommerfeld analysis, need not apply to the Lagrangian analysis so one may not be able to make conclusions based on 2D perturbations.
 Furthermore, it is known that transient growth is usually weaker in 2D than in 3D perturbations \cite{trefethen_hydrodynamic_1993}.
 For 3D perturbations or other types of flows the framework remains the same; of course the form of the equations is more complicated and their analysis will require numerics.
 This complexity is to be expected, but is not formally prohibitive.